airnativeextensions/nativeextensions-documentation/docs/facebookapi/login/facebook-login.md

 - `accessToken`: An instance of `AccessToken` containing details about the token
 - `profile`: An instance of `Profile` containing details about the current user
+- `authToken`: An instance of `AuthenticationToken` containing details about the login request

 The `profile` may be `null` if the profile information hasn't been retrieved or requested yet.
 Both will be `null` for a cancel event.
+The `accessToken` may be `null` if you have specified a limited tracking login.

 For example: